serato/sws-js-sdk/README.md

 #### Invalid Access Token callback

-This callback occurs if an SWS service indicates that an Access token has either expired or is otherwise invalid.
+This callback is called when an SWS service indicates that an Access token has either expired or is otherwise invalid.

 #### Invalid Refresh Token callback

-This callback occurs if the SWS Identity service indicates that a Refresh token has either expired or is otherwise invalid.
+This callback is called when the SWS Identity service indicates that a Refresh token has either expired or is otherwise invalid.

 #### Access Denied callback

-This callback occurs if an SWS service indicates that a user has insufficient permissions to access the requested resource.
+This callback is called when an SWS service indicates that a user has insufficient permissions to access the requested resource.

+#### Service Error callback

+This callback is called when an SWS service returns a HTTP 500 Application Error response.

+#### Service Unavailable callback

+This callback is called when an SWS service returns a HTTP 503 Service Unavailable response.

 ### Setting callbacks